JamesTurnerGit/password_generation/readme.md

 I've packed the generate_password method into a module, and renamed it to match ruby conventions.
 This gave me a sensible place to store constants without poluting the global namespace or writing them directly inside the method.

 I've added defaults to make it a less clunky password generation tool, it now generates a password of length 8 using all the available characters.

+Theres two more methods exposed here than requested - This is because without some workarounds which harm readability it's not possible to have private methods inside of a ruby module.
+One of the benefits of this is that with the two methods with predictable results are a lot easier to test than a method that returns a random one.